-Vhi Insurance recognises a deferred tax liability as a result of the transition to FRS102 and values this under GAAP at its undiscounted face value.
+Vhi Insurance recognises a deferred tax asset and values this under GAAP at its undiscounted face value.
+In Section D1 the statutory accounts Deferred Tax Asset is shown in the asset section of the balance sheet.

 Under Solvency II, this deferred tax liability is increased for the taxable value of the unrealised gain which results from recalculation of the technical provisions without prudence.